 In general, you can recover the cost of your pension or annuity tax free over the period you are to receive the payments.
-The amount of each payment that is more than the part that represents your cost is taxable.
+The amount of each payment that is more than the part that represents your cost is taxable (however, see Insurance Premiums for Retired Public Safety Officers, earlier).